Travel guide: Why Natucate does not offer children’s aid projects

 In the past few years a huge growth of “pseudo” orphan asylums has been registered.
 And in this context, voluntary work is a relevant aspect.

-We do not want to generalise when it comes to orphan asylum projects.
-Of course, there are also meaningful and reliable volunteer projects in orphan asylum.
+We do not want to generalise when it comes to orphanage projects.
+Of course, there are also meaningful and reliable volunteer projects in orphanages.
 Due to extremely vague facts and seeing ourselves unable to assure proper quality management, we decided to not include social aid projects with children in our programme.

 Make a contribution to species conservation and help protect vulnerable whale sharks in the Maldives